Zhoushan Zhejiang, China Travel Guide

 Carefully plan your pickups from international airfields to Zhoushan.

-Zhoushan does not have a direct railway line.
-Connectivity to the mainland comes via the Zhoushan Trans-oceanic Bridge.
+Zhoushan does not possess a direct railway line.
+Connectivity to the primary land area comes via the Zhoushan Trans-oceanic Bridge.

 Zhoushan is accessible by car via the Trans-oceanic Bridge.
 Foreign visitors require a temporary Chinese driving permit.